-The Story of Aerosmith’s First No. 1 Album, ‘Get a Grip’
+How Aerosmith Scored Their First No. 1 LP With ‘Get a Grip’

 The songwriting team of Steven Tyler and Joe Perry was in top form, although Get a Grip was again a collaborative effort.
 Co-writers included Night Ranger's Jack Blades and Styx's Tommy Shaw (on the leering hard-rock strut "Shut Up and Dance"), Desmond Child ("Flesh" and the harmonica-driven lovelorn ballad "Crazy") and Jim Vallance ("Eat the Rich" and the title track).

-At the same time, Get a Grip doesn’t feel quite as slick as Pump, though “Amazing” (which features Don Henley on backing vocals) foreshadows the band’s move into lighter-waving ballads, and “Cryin'” and “Living on the Edge” were both monster hits.
+At the same time, Get a Grip doesn't feel quite as slick as Pump, though "Amazing" (which features Don Henley on backing vocals) foreshadows the band's move into lighter ballads.
+"Cryin'" and "Living on the Edge" were both monster hits.

 Still, "Gotta Love It" and the title track seethe with the kind of smoky blues riffs Aerosmith made their name with, and "Eat the Rich" is a furious tribal stomp.
 Plus, radio-friendly go-to guy Brendan O'Brien mixed the record, keeping the band's music modern-sounding while retaining its old soul.

 Get a Grip went on to sell more than seven million copies in the U.S. and 20 million copies worldwide, ensuring the album's place as Aerosmith's most successful studio album in terms of global sales.

 Why Don't More People Love This Aerosmith LP?